prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/component-boxes/index.md

 weight: 11100
 ---

-***Note:** The following sections will cover the technical background about component boxes.
-The term "component box" will be used as a general term for all types of fuse and/or relay carrier, power distribution box etc. The detailed mapping of the different aspects on concepts of the VEC will be in [ee-components]({{< relref "ee-components" >}}), as the concepts are the same for regular E/E components and component boxes. *
+_**Note:** The following sections will cover the technical background about component boxes.
+The term "component box" will be used as a general term for all types of fuse and/or relay carrier, power distribution box etc. The detailed mapping of the different aspects on concepts of the VEC will be in [EE-Components]({{< relref "ee-components" >}}), as the concepts are the same for regular E/E components and component boxes._
 ## Overview

-{{< figure src="../ee-components/component_box.jpg" title="Component Box Photo" numbered="true" lightbox="true" width="50%" class="float-right" style="margin-left:50;margin-right:50;">}}
+{{< figure src="../ee-components/component_box.jpg" title="Component Box Photo" numbered="true" lightbox="true" class="float-right w-50" >}}

 The [image on the right side]({{< relref "#component-box-photo" >}}) shows a photo of the front side of a component box.
 The [drawing]({{< relref "#component-box-drawing" >}}) shows a drawing of a component box.
 In general, a component box is a component (carrier) that can be equipped with other components (e.g. relays & fuses) and by this, provides fusing and switching functionality to the attached wiring harness.